soCURSED/FinalProject-Backend/README.md

 **E-commerce Backend Final Project**

-I have fininshed the Backend part in Tuwaiq FullStack Bootcamp, in this project I put all the knolage and skills I gain there.
+I have finished the Backend part in Tuwaiq FullStack Bootcamp, in this project I put all the knowledge and skills I gain there.
 The project is called E-commerce Backend, it is a backend system with over 16 end points.
 There is a User, Cart and Product.

 **User:**
 - Register